 Like in programming, building abstractions in mathematics is of equal importance.

-We will start with the most basic object (the unordered collection) and work our way up to defining functions.
+So we will start with the most basic object (the unordered collection) and work our way up to defining functions.

 A set is an unordered collection of objects.
 This might sound too abstract but that’s what it is.
 The objects can be anything.
 It is usually denoted by comma separating the list of objects and enclosing them using curly braces.